cch000/power-cap-rs/README.md

 # pwr-cap-rs

-Flake that provides an easy way to limit the power consumption of your ryzen mobile cpu.
+Flake that provides an easy way to limit the power consumption of your Ryzen mobile CPU.
 The limit is only triggered when the power profile is set to `power-saver`.
 Built using [ryzenadj libraries mappings to rust](https://crates.io/crates/libryzenadj)

-Note: for information about supported models check the [ryzenadj repo](https://github.com/FlyGoat/RyzenAdj)
+Note: for information about supported CPUs check the [ryzenadj repo](https://github.com/FlyGoat/RyzenAdj)

-**WIP:** basically every commit is going to break something.

 ## Usage